IceHacks/SurvivCheatInjector/README.md

 ## What I'm Working On
 - new aim features
-- option for roof's
+- more settings for all the cheat features
-- autoaim using structure collisions
+- grenade spam
+- and more™

 ## Freezing?
 All of the sudden on June 3, 2019 this hack started freezing.
 There wasn't even a surviv update.
 We are still trying to find out why and patch it but for now here are some things that seem to work.